manhas1234/Cyclistic_bike_case_study/README.md

-#  Average ride length duration in the month from jan to june of member and casual
+#  Average ride length duration of  month jan to june of member and casual
 ```{r}
 sqldf("select month,  avg(ride_length) as avg_length ,member_casual from divvy2
                group by month,member_casual ")